 In return Henry was to issue a general pardon to the clergy so they would not be under suspicion forever.
 The churchmen also requested a written definition of praemunire from the king so they could avoid committing it again.
 Their terms included a request that Henry reaffirm the church’s right to manage their courts under their own system of laws and to provide sanctuary to fugitives, and other traditional liberties.
 In presenting their terms, they addressed the king as the “protector and highest head” of the church in England.

 This was not enough to satisfy King Henry.
 He aspired to be called “sole protector and supreme head of the English church and clergy”.
 In addition, Henry wanted acknowledgement that the responsibility for delivering the souls of the English people to God lay with him, not with the bishops or the pope.
 This was completely revolutionary.
-Four days later the convocation accepted the king’s terms and described him as supreme head “as far as the law of Christ allows”, a term that was ambiguous, vague and highly open to debate.
+Four days later the convocation accepted the king’s terms and described him as supreme head “as far as the law of Christ allows”, an ambiguois term, vague and highly open to debate.
 However, they equivocated in the “cure of the soul” clause, returning this responsibility to the clergy and the king didn’t object.

 Things moved swiftly from this point forward.
 Thomas Cranmer, Archbishop of Canterbury declared Henry’s marriage to Catherine of Aragon null and void.
 At this point, Anne was pregnant and had been secretly married to King Henry since January of 1533.
 In the meantime, the pope had declared Henry’s marriage to Catherine legitimate.
-When he learned of his marriage to Anne, Henry was excommunicated albeit a little late in the game.
+When he learned of his marriage to Anne, the pope excommunicated Henry, albeit a little late in the game.

 Next, the Act of Succession was passed in Parliament declaring Henry and Catherine’s daughter Mary illegitimate and Anne Boleyn’s daughter Princess Elizabeth Henry’s heir.
 The act contained a provision requiring all subjects, if commanded, to swear to Henry’s supremacy as head of the church.
 The Dissolution of the Monasteries began in 1536.
 Administrative and legal processes were put in place, dissolving monasteries, priories, convents and friaries in England, Wales and Ireland.
 Their incomes were appropriated, their assets were disposed and the former personnel and functionaries were provided for.